 3.1 Set up a 404 Redirect

 The best thing is that all the captured 404 errors are visible in Rank Math’s 404 Monitor.
-Before learning to fix 404 errors on your website, be sure that you’ve enabled the 404 Monitor Module by navigating to WordPress Dashboard > Rank Math > Dashboard > Modules.
+Before learning to fix 404 errors on your website, be sure that you’ve enabled the 404 Monitor Module by navigating to WordPress Dashboard → Rank Math SEO.

-After that, navigate to the Rank Math tab and then click on the 404 Monitor tab as shown below.
+After that, navigate to the Rank Math tab and click on the 404 Monitor tab, as shown below.